Xaeroxe/c-closures-rs/example/README.md

 other than these functions, Rust may not be using the same memory allocator as C, meaning they have no common language for memory allocation operations.

 <sup>1.
-Types which don't have a Rust `std::ops::Drop` implementation don't
+Types which have a Rust `std::marker::Copy` implementation don't
-necessarily need to be released, but if there's any doubt in your mind about whether such an implementation exists, you should assume it does exist.</sup>
+necessarily need to be released, but if there's any doubt in your mind about whether such an implementation exists, you should assume it does not exist.</sup>

 Alright great so now we have a type we can expose in our C function signatures and types that represent arbitrary Rust closures, and we have facilities to